your passport to all things web

-According to a post by Practical Ecommerce, as of January 30, 2019, the DOJ has yet to establish guidelines for accessible websites.
+According to a post by Practical Ecommerce, as of January 30, 2019 the DOJ, the regulating body of the ADA, has yet to establish guidelines for ADA compliance for websites.
 However, business’, are highly encouraged to follow W3C’s Web Content Accessibility Guidelines.
 According to information from Seyfarth Shaw, an international law firm, website access, and ADA Title III lawsuits hit record highs in 2018.
 Although business’ are not yet obligated to follow web accessibility guidelines, you are required to provide an accessible website for your users.

 All information in this blog post was accurate as of 01/30/2019.
 If you have any questions, please feel free to contact CourseVector.